Time-Varying Dispersion Integer-Valued GARCH Models: Measles Data Analysis

 \section{Measles Data Analysis}

 The linear negative binomial tv-DINGARCH model is now applied to modeling the weekly number of reported measles infections in North Rhine-Westphalia, Germany.
-The series is observed between January 2001 and May 2013 (646 observations), publicly available in the \texttt{R} package \texttt{tscount}.
+The series is observed between January 2001 and May 2013 (646 observations).
+These data are publicly available in the \texttt{R} package \texttt{tscount}.
 Figure \ref{fig:measles_plot} displays $\{Y_t \}_{t=1}^{646}$ on the left, and the series autocorrelation function on the right.

-Fitting of the NB tv-DINGARCH model will be compared to the fit of ordinary NBINGARCH model with an identical mean time series structure.
+The fitting of the NB tv-DINGARCH model will be compared to the fit of the ordinary NB INGARCH model with an identical mean time series structure.
 The purpose of this exercise is to assess how a time-varying dispersion changes the model adequacy to this real data.
-To this end, we will evaluate goodness-of-fit and predictions for each model. $\mathcal{M}_{tv}$ will denote the NB tv-DINGARCH model while $\mathcal{M}_{ord}$ denotes the ordinary case (which assumes a constant dispersion).
+To this end, we will evaluate goodness-of-fit and predictions for each model, i.e. $\mathcal{M}_{tv}$ will denote the NB tv-DINGARCH model while $\mathcal{M}_{ord}$ denotes the ordinary case (which assumes a constant dispersion).